madhurichitha/FUTURE_PE_01/README.md

 The objective is to use structured AI prompts to generate professional, persuasive, and website-ready content for a local business.

-For this project, the selected business is **Luxe Studio Salon**, a fictional premium salon brand.
+For this project, the selected business is Luxe Studio Salon, a fictional premium salon brand.

+---

 ## 2. Business Used